wildDAlex/deliverit/README.md

 Also you need to set up `config.action_mailer.smtp_settings` in `environments/production.rb` file.

+Then go to `config/secrets.yml` and set keys and paths to your own.

 And last thing is `rake:db:migrate`.

 That's it for quick start!
 DeliverIt ready to run.